-- 5.286 One of the core planning principles in the NPPF is to ensure that local strategies to promote health, social and cultural wellbeing are supported.
-The NPPF also states that provision of social, recreational and cultural facilities are a key factor in facilitating social interaction and delivering healthy, inclusive communities.
-It is important to plan positively for these facilities and guard against unnecessary loss. - 5.287 Farnham has a wealth of talent, which must be encouraged and supported.
-There are choirs, which have achieved national fame as well as theatre groups, operatic societies and dance groups for all
+- 5.286 The NPPF states that planning policies should ensure that local strategies to promote health, social and cultural wellbeing are supported.
+The NPPF also states that planning policies should aim to achieve healthy, inclusive and safe places and plan positively for facilities that support this and guard against their unnecessary loss. - 5.287 Farnham has a wealth of talent, which must be encouraged and supported.
+There are choirs, which have achieved national fame as well as theatre groups, operatic societies and dance groups for all ages.

-- ages.
 There are art exhibitions throughout the town.
 There are several outreach projects, to include more of the community in the cultural activity of the town. - 5.288 Within Farnham there is a range of locally important cultural attractions, including theatre, museums and arts facilities.
 In addition, Farnham has a number of community or village halls which are used for community activities throughout the year and host history groups, talks by local experts, meetings and amateur dramatic presentations.